Azure-Samples/MqttApplicationSamples/scenarios/command/README.md

 - `Correlation Id` The client includes a new _Guid_ in the message property _CorrelationData_.
 - `Response Topic` The client specifies what topic it is expecting the response on, using the message property _ResponseTopic_.
-- `Status` The server will set the message property _status_, with a HTTP Status code, to let the client know if the execution was successful.
+- `Status` The server will set the user property _status_ to the response, with a HTTP Status code, to let the client know if the execution was successful.
+- `ContentType` The client sets the message property _ContentType_ to specify the format used in the binary payload.
+The server will check this value to make sure it's configured with the proper serializer.

 ## Payload Format